 “If there are no blocked roads...”

 The streets certainly weren’t clear.
 Not long after they’d resumed walking they found one house blown apart so violently the great bricks were piled up upon each other all across the road, and they picked their way over them, Yané’s skirt nearly getting caught on one of the jagged edges.
-They saw no one else alive; instead they saw dead ones sprawled in the middle of the street, jagged pieces of marble and sandstones and roof tiles on or by them in such places as to make clear they had met their death out here on these streets.
+They saw no one else alive; instead they saw one dead man sprawled in the middle of the street, a jagged piece of sandstone and roof tiles on him.
 But there was nothing impassable, and in fact, as they walked on, Yané thought the level of the pillars of smoke in her line of vision started to decrease, the fires burning out.
 For some reason that made her heart clench all the harder, whether in anxiety or just sadness she didn’t even know.

-Shortly before they reached the park Ardré caught back up with them, out of breath from running, but it definitely was strange how quickly she'd moved, especially considering her injuries.
+Shortly before they reached the park Ardré caught back up with them, out of breath from running, though she'd gotten out and back faster than she should have.
 Yané was too grateful to care.

 Sardié’s Green, as Julika’s park was called, was just big enough that when the group turned into its entrance beyond a large smoking superdome Yané couldn’t quite see the end, though she could see the line of buildings, one of which was still on fire.
 More importantly she could see a small but thick knot of people gathered in the middle, sitting besides a pool of water that might or might not have been a fountain normally.